10 Ways For You To Develop Healthier Eating Habits

-It can sound like a tough task, but making small changes over time will really help ensure your success when becoming a healthier eater.
+It can sound like a tough task, but making small changes over time will really help ensure your success when developing healthy eating habits.
 If you change everything all at once, you are less likely to be a success.
-Start with one small thing, like stop drinking sugary drinks or switching to healthier snacks rather than chips.
-Remember slow and steady wins the race.
-It's more likely to stick as a habit, changing one thing at a time.
+Start with one small thing, like stop drinking sugary drinks or switching to healthier snacks rather than unhealthy foods.
+Remember, slow and steady wins the race.

 Check out these other simple ways to become a healthier eater below: